-Under California, someone has committed human trafficking if they deprived someone of their personal liberty in order to obtain forced labor or services.
-You can also be charged if you deprived someone of their personal liberty with the intent to violate the state’s laws against pimping and pandering, child pornography, extortion or blackmail, and other laws regarding commercial sex acts and child exploitation.
+In California, someone has committed broken the law if they deprived someone of their personal liberty to obtain forced labor or services, including sex acts.
+You can also be charged if you deny someone of their personal liberty with the intent to commit a crime of a sexual nature, such as pimping and pandering, child pornography, extortion or blackmail, and other laws regarding commercial sex acts and child exploitation.

-Penalties for Human Trafficking in CA
+What is the Penalty for Human Trafficking in California?

-Fighting Human Trafficking Charges
+Fighting The Charges

 If you have been accused of human trafficking under 236.1 (PC), take these charges seriously and immediately contact an attorney.
 Depending on the facts and circumstances, a skilled criminal defense lawyer may be able to negotiate a plea bargain to have the charges reduced to a much less serious offense.
 In some cases, you may be able to avoid a conviction altogether because you were falsely accused or there is insufficient evidence to prove your guilty.

 Unfortunately, it can be very easy to say something that may hurt your defense when you have been accused of this crime.
 Always refuse to speak to the police without your lawyer present.
 If you know you are under investigation, also avoid speaking with the alleged victim, as they may call you with the police listening in on the conversation.
 Since these are cases also made through seizure and analysis of phones and emails, only work with a lawyer knowledgeable about search and seizure laws.